alaffin12/bestiary/_posts/2018-10-23-library-guardian.markdown

 ***Regeneration.*** The library guardian regains 10 hit points at the start of its turn if it has at least 1 hit. point.

-***Spell Storing.*** The library guardian can store one spell within itself.
-Whenever the guardian is targetted with a spell of the fourth level or lower it may, as a reaction, choose to store the spell.
-A stored spell has no immediate effect, but the guardian may later cast the spell with the same paramaters (except the target) on any target within range of the spell.
-The guardian may only store one spell this way and cannot store another spell until the first spell is cast.

 **Actions**

 ***Multiattack.*** The guardian makes two fist attacks.